Onix-Systems/environment-design/README.md

 ### Design application's environment

-This is an example how can we combine development environment with future production.
+This is the example how can we combine development environment with future production.

 Be sure that customer uses correct environment settings.